oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/625_size/5_mm_id_16_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 625 Size 5 mm Id 16 mm Od 5 mm Depth
+# Hardware Bearing 600 Series 625 Size 5 mm ID 16 mm OD 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base